 As dry-year follows dry-year riparian vegetation strengthens its hold on the river bottom: brush proliferates and grows denser and trees grow taller and more strongly rooted.
-We've had a long dry spell, almost six years since the last good year (2011) and twelve years since the last big year totally cleaned out all vegetation (2005).
+During the long dry spell of this decade, there were nearly six years of low rainfall from 2011 to 2017).
+And its now been eighteen years since the last big year totally cleaned out all vegetation (2005).
 That big clock-cleaning 2005 flood had a maximum flow of 44,000 cfs.
-A flood of 15,000 in 2008 partially cleaned the river out again.
+A flood of 15,000 in 2008 partially cleaned out the river again.
 But the 19,000 cfs flood of 2011 was able to work very little of the same kind of magic.
 About a year-and-a-half's growth between 2008 and 2005 vs. two-and-a-half years between the incomplete cleaning of 2008 and 2011 explains the difference.
-The size flood that would restore the river to its 2005 condition after what is now a considerable passage of time would have to be extremely large.
+The size flood that would restore the river to its 2005 condition after what is now a considerably longer passage of time would have to be extremely large.
 These photos were taken on January 20, the first day of real flow in many years on the Ventura; peak flow was over 4,000 cfs.
 On the 22nd another storm increased flow to about 6,000 cfs.
 As you can see, neither storm removed much vegetation.
 In the earlier years of this century six thousand cfs would have done the job.
 We should be careful about how much rain we wish for.

 This is the same view as the one shown in the previous slide (looking upstream from the Main Street bridge), but taken on January 12, 2018, three days after the mud-slide causing storm that devastated Montecito.
-Peak flow upstream (at Foster Park about five and a half miles upriver) was 8,200 cfs (that's an eight foot wall of water at that location) and had to be much higher here.
+Peak flow upstream (at Foster Park about five and a half miles upriver) was 8,200 cfs (that's an eight foot wall of water at that location) and it had to be much higher here.
 Peak flow was considerably greater than the 2017 flood flows mentioned in the previous slide.
-Yet the vegetation, even smaller midstream plants, was relatively undisturbed.
-Perhaps even less disturbed.
+Yet the riparian vegetation, including even smaller midstream plants, was relatively undisturbed.